 Why is Cleo one of our favorite cash advance apps?

-- Super speed - You could have up to $250 in your bank account in under 10 minutes!*
+• Super speed - Get up to $250 in your bank account today!2

 The problem is, DoorDash offers three ways to get paid – and each option comes with its own pros and cons (more on those below).